microsoft/Dynamics-365-FastTrack-Implementation-Assets/Field Service/Component Library/URS/ScheduleBoardSettingsManagement/README.md

 ## Installation

 ### Option 1
+The included unmanaged solution named FieldServiceExtensionsOptimize25_1_3_0_0 in the Solutions folder will install the control and a barebones model-driven app named Field Service Extentions, which has two pages.
+The Board Management page is a URL reference to the control and the Schedule Board page is a link to the Schedule Board in the same way the board is referenced in the OOB Field Service model-driven app.
+There are 4 components in this solution: the model-driven app, the model-driven app's sitemap, the control, and an image for the model-driven app for the app picker.

+Use this option for the fastest way to try this component out.

+#### Note: The Field Service Extensions model-driven app has security scoped to System Customizer and System Administrator security roles by default.

+### Option 2
+For more developer-oriented individuals, the source code in this repository can be cloned and built usind standard PCF control build processes, and the resultant control can be embedded into the model-drive app of your choice.

 1. Build the solution using the Power Apps CLI.
 2. Import the solution into your Dynamics 365 environment.
 3. Add the control to a model-driven app via the Navigation link page type, with a URL field reference like so: /main.aspx?pagetype=control&controlName=o25fs_MicrosoftOptimize25.ScheduleBoardManagement&forceUCI=1.

 #### Note: This is a full-page control and is not intended to be embedded into a form.

-### Option 2
-Alternatively, the included unmanaged solution named FieldServiceExtensionsOptimize25_1_3_0_0 in the Solutions folder will install the control and a barebones model-driven app named Field Service Extentions, which has two pages.
-The Board Management page is a URL reference to the control and the Schedule Board page is a link to the Schedule Board in the same way the board is referenced in the OOB Field Service model-driven app.
-There are 4 components in this solution: the model-driven app, the model-driven app's sitemap, the control, and an image for the model-driven app for the app picker.

-Use this option for the fastest way to try this component out.

-#### Note: The Field Service Extensions model-driven app has security scoped to System Customizer and System Administrator security roles by default.

 ## Limitations